NEXT EVENT: READING GROUP: 17.11.21, 16.00-17.00, MS Teams (link TBC), ethics & safeguarding in oral history

-Since launching in June 2011, the OHN has put on a wide variety of talks and seminars.
+Since launching in June 2011, the OHN has put on a wide variety of talks, seminars, and reading groups.

 - 25 May, 'Queering oral and global history: LGBT+ immigrants of colour in Coventry', with Somak Biswas, Dipak Panchal, and Amal Malik